University Hospitals Ahuja Medical Center

-The UH Ahuja Medical Center is a main component in University Hospitals Vision 2010: The UH Difference strategic plan.
-In an initiative aimed at increasing access to health care in the community, the facility is designed to be one of the safest and technologically advanced community hospitals in the United States.

 Hospital design

 The UH Ahuja Medical Center will house seven floors of outpatient, inpatient, and emergency services as well as a medical office building.
 Throughout those floors, wireless technology and diagnostic services will be used to increase efficiency and patient safety.

 All public circulation is organized to the front of the house.
-Visitors are also able to see exactly where the parking lot and entrance are positioned in order to reduce stress and anxiety.
+Visitors are also able to see exactly where the parking lot and entrance are correctly positioned in order to reduce stress and anxiety.

 The curved shape of the building and floor plan layout is designed to separate services from the traditional core of traffic as well as minimize travel distances for doctors, nurses, and staff.
 These initiatives will improve access to critical resources all while enhancing patient safety.

 Environmentally respective technology

 Designers considered the environment in every aspect of the facility.
 Among some of those features, the UH Ahuja Medical Center is organized to maximize the use of natural light—enhancing energy efficiency.

 The natural landscaping also uses native plants and materials which further conserves resources by requiring less maintenance and water.
 As part of a recycling initiative, the development uses bio-swales—landscape elements designed to remove silt and pollution from surface runoff water to filter, collect and redistribute water back into the site.